DataDog/integrations-core/oracle/README.md

 The Oracle integration provides health and performance metrics for your Oracle database in near real-time.
 Visualize these metrics with the provided dashboard and create monitors to alert your team on Oracle database states.

 Enable [Database Monitoring][2] (DBM) for enhanced insights into query performance and database health.
-In addition to the standard integration, Datadog DBM provides query-level metrics, live and historical query snapshots, wait event analysis, database load, query explain plans, and blocking query insights.
+In addition to the standard integration features, Datadog DBM provides query-level metrics, live and historical query snapshots, wait event analysis, database load, query explain plans, and blocking query insights.

 ## Setup